Book an Appointment

 MSW, RSW

-As an individual and relationship counsellor/therapist, I work alongside youth and adult clients to explore mental health challenges, life transitions, neurodivergence, couple and family relationships, and alleviating the impact of oppressive social structures on mental wellbeing.
+About My Practice As an individual and relationship therapist, I work alongside youth and adults to explore mental health challenges, life transitions, neurodiversity, and couple and family relationships.
+I also support clients in understanding and alleviating the impacts of oppressive social structures on mental well-being.

-I have current availability to take on new clients and look forward to connecting with you soon!
+Availability I currently have availability for new clients and look forward to connecting with you.

-As an individual and relationship counsellor/therapist, I work alongside youth and adult clients ...
+About My Practice As an individual and relationship therapist, I work alongside youth and adults ...
 Read More

 Brandon James